ArthurAlexandersson/vimrc/README.md

 * [Hack](http://sourcefoundry.org/hack/)
 * [Source Code Pro](https://adobe-fonts.github.io/source-code-pro/)

-## How to install the Basic version?

-The basic version is just one file and no plugins.
-Just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) and paste it into your vimrc.

-The basic version is useful to install on remote servers where you don't need many plugins, and you don't do many edits.

-	git clone --depth=1 https://github.com/amix/vimrc.git ~/.vim_runtime
-	sh ~/.vim_runtime/install_basic_vimrc.sh

-## How to install on Windows?

-Use [gitforwindows](http://gitforwindows.org/) to checkout the repository and run the installation instructions above.
-No special instructions needed ;-)

 ## How to install on Linux

 If you have vim aliased as `vi` instead of `vim`, make sure to either alias it: `alias vi=vim`.
 Otherwise, `apt-get install vim`

-## How to update to latest version?

-Just do a git rebase!

-    cd ~/.vim_runtime
-    git reset --hard
-    git clean -d --force
-    git pull --rebase
-    python update_plugins.py  # use python3 if python is unavailable

 ## Some screenshots